Curvy Kate

 Curvy Kate is a lingerie brand specialising in D – K cup Bras and Swimwear.
 They are currently based in Uxbridge, London.
-Curvy Kate lingerie is designed for the curvy woman and for small back sizes through to plus size bras with back bands from a 28" – 44".
-They officially launched in July 2009 at the Harrogate Lingerie Show.
+Experts in lingerie and fit, their lingerie is made specifically for fuller busts, designed and fit inhouse by an all-female design team.
+Designs span back band sizes of 28-44.
+Curvy Kate officially launched in July 2009 at the Harrogate Lingerie Show.